Experiments with CodeMirror

 Published on 2026/02/14

-But editors are a very important part of the user experience in many applications, and Most LLMs today suggest to just use Monaco™, which is a great editor, but it is also very heavy and not easily customizable.
-I want to have more control over the editor itself and I would also like to extend the editor in various ways, for example by adding custom decorations or other features that are not easily achievable with Monaco.
+From what I’ve seen, most LLMs today just suggest to use Monaco, which is a great editor, but is also very heavy and not easily customizable (from my experiments).
+I’d like to have more control over the editor itself to extend it in various ways, for example by adding custom decorations or other features that are not easily achievable with Monaco and this is why I decided to give CodeMirror 6 a try, which is a more modular and customizable editor library.

 Various text editor options